Rahat-Kabir/neo-chat/FIREBASE_SETUP.md

    - **Email/Password**: Click and toggle "Enable"
    - **Google**: Click, toggle "Enable", and add your project support email

+### 3. Enable Firestore Database
+1. In your Firebase project, go to **Firestore Database**
+2. Click "Create database"
+3. Choose "Start in test mode" (we'll update rules later)
+4. Select a location for your database (choose closest to your users)
+5. Click "Done"

 ## 📱 Platform Configuration

 ### Android Setup